Learning Theories and Diversity

 Strategies for Conflict Management

 In the learning environment, it is inevitable that conflicts might occur among students or between students and the nurse educator.
 Valente and Lourenço (2020) argued that the conflicts arise due to differences in culture among the students in the classroom, or because of other factors such as the individuals’ personalities, value systems, interests, and learning needs.
-Conflict might also arise if some students feel excluded from the delivery of content because of diversity factors such as culture, age, or language (Valente & Lourenço, 2020).
+Conflict might also arise if some students feel excluded from the delivery of content because of diverse factors such as culture, age, or language (Valente & Lourenço, 2020).
 Thus, conflict management strategies that can work in the learning environment will be useful in creating a conducive learning environment for the diverse classroom.

 Valente and Lourenço (2020) exemplified five conflict management strategies that can be adapted to the learning environment.
 They include (a) integrating, an approach for solving conflicts directly and in collaboration or cooperation among the parties involved; (b) dominating, in which the educator suppresses the students’ needs and expectations to achieve his/her goals; (c) obliging, in which the educator prioritizes the interests of the students rather than his/her own; (d) avoiding, in which the educator stays out of the situation that causes the conflict or chooses a neutral stance; and (e) compromising, in which the educator attempts to satisfy the interests of all parties by choosing a middle ground.
 Based on their survey of teachers in a typical classroom setting, the authors proposed that the educator should have high emotional intelligence (EI) quotient to be able to select the best conflict management approach to use in a particular situation (Valente & Lourenço, 2020).
 However, there was a better correlation between high EI and the conflict management strategy of integrating, which enables the educator to find solutions that satisfy their own and the student’s needs.